UPDATE 1-Indonesian panel picks Wimboh Santoso to head financial regulator

 (Adds details)

-JAKARTA, June 8 The Indonesian parliament's finance commission on Thursday voted for banker Wimboh Santoso to head the financial regulator.
+JAKARTA, June 8 (Reuters) - The Indonesian parliament's finance commission on Thursday voted for banker Wimboh Santoso to head the financial regulator.

 The commission's choice needs to be endorsed by the wider parliament in a vote on a later date.
 If approved, Santoso would begin his five-year term in July.